umbraco/UmbracoDocs/Fundamentals/Design/Rendering-Media/index.md

 These standard properties are pre-populated and set during the upload process.
 For example, this means that the width and height are calculated for you.

-If you want to add further properties to use with your Media Item, edit the Image MediaType under **Settings**.
+If you want to add further properties to use with your Media Item, edit the Image Media Type under **Settings**.
 In this example, we are going to retrieve an image from the Media section.
 Then we will render out an `img` tag using the URL of the media item and use the Name as the value for the `alt` attribute.

 :::note
 The Media item in the following sample will use a sample Guid (`55240594-b265-4fc2-b1c1-feffc5cf9571`).
 This example is **not using Models Builder**.